WillBooster/firebase-scripts/README.md

 # firebase-scripts

-A collection of useful scripts for firebase
+A collection of useful scripts for firebase.